Markus Wasmeier

-Markus Wasmeier (/de/; born 9 September 1963 is a former World Cup alpine ski racer from Germany.
+Markus Wasmeier (/de/; born 9 September 1963) is a German former World Cup alpine skier.
 He was World champion and two times Olympic champion.

 Career

 At the 1985 World Championships at Bormio, Italy, he won the giant slalom at age 21, before recording a World Cup victory.

 Born in Schliersee, Bavaria, West Germany, Wasmeier's first World Cup Race was on 5 February 1983, when he finished 49th in the downhill Race at St. Anton am Arlberg.
 He gained his first World Cup points in January 1984 by capturing 10th place in the Alpine Combined at Garmisch-Partenkirchen, and that December, he achieved his first podium in (Giant slalom at Sestiere, Italy).
 In a downhill race in February 1987 at Furano, Japan, he broke two vertebrae and missed the rest of the season.

 Wasmeier won a total of nine World Cup races, starting with two victories on 9 February 1986, in the Combined and Super-G events at Morzine, France.